mattpaletta/typecheck/README.md

 The supported build tool is CMake.
 All of the CMake build options have been placed in a single file, which you can view here: [CMake Build Options](https://github.com/mattpaletta/typecheck/blob/master/cmake/options.cmake)

 ## Supported Platforms
-Currently being tested on Windows, Mac, and Ubuntu, compiling with:
+Currently being tested using [Travis CI](https://travis-ci.com/mattpaletta/typecheck.svg?token=ysncAybhRTtbpjrpSW8S&branch=master) on Windows, Mac, and Ubuntu, compiling with:
 - MSVC
 - gcc
 - clang